LorenzoVannini99/-Information-Fusion-Project/README.md

 $$

 The KLA is essentially a **geometric mean of probability densities**, normalized so that the result is still a valid probability distribution.
 In the discrete occupancy setting, this produces a fused estimate that balances the beliefs of all robots while discounting unreliable or noisy ones.

-The exponential efficiency model captures the idea that the longer a robot explores, the less reliable its measurements become.
-By embedding this into the fusion formula, we prevent a single robot with a long path (and possibly degraded sensing) from dominating the global map.

 ### Discrete Case (Occupancy Probabilities)